Pentonize/DeckBorn/README.md

 4. [Microsoft Visual C++ x64](https://aka.ms/vs/17/release/vc_redist.x64.exe)
 5. [.Net Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0/runtime)
 6. Nexus Premium (Whilst not required it will speed up the install)

+### Setting up Skyrim

+You will need to reinstall skyrim from scratch.
+This is to ensure the game folder is clean and Wabbajack will have no issues sorting the files.

+1. Go into steam, locate Skyrim Special Edition, Right click, Manage and Uninstall.
+2. The locate where the game was installed prior to uninstallation and delete any remaining files
+3. Go to "C:\Users\YOURUSERNAME\Documents\My Games" and delete the "Skyrim Special edition" folder.
+4. Now go back into steam and install Skyrim Special Edition once again.
+Make sure to install it somewhere other than a system controlled folder.
+So do not install it in Program Files.
+5.